 After setting the parameters of the report, it may be generated by clicking icon \bigotimes in the bottom bar.
 After a while, it will be displayed on the screen.
-The report may be scrolled using the finger-pointer or buttons $\square \land$ and $\checkmark \square$.
+The report may be scrolled using the finger-pointer or buttons \square and \checkmark \square .

-Report may be saved to a file (in pdf format) on the memory card (from the bottom menu select icon , then from the additional menu bar select () or after connecting USB memory stick to the analyzer (from the bottom menu select icon) and then from the additional menu bar select 🥙)
+Report may be saved to a file (in pdf format) on the memory card (from the bottom menu select icon , then from the additional menu bar select and then from the additional menu bar select icon and then from the additional menu bar select).